PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 12:14:51
+Last updated: 2024-04-08 12:16:30
-Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo
+Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah